llm-bible/llm-bible.github.io/_publications/li2021token.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2102.07988"}
   - {name: "Code", url: "https://github.com/zhuohan123/terapipe"}
-tags: ['Training Techniques', 'Model Architecture', 'Tools', 'GPT', 'Pretraining Methods', 'Transformer', 'Has Code']
+tags: ['Transformer', 'Tools', 'GPT', 'Model Architecture', 'Training Techniques', 'Has Code', 'Pretraining Methods']
 ---
 Model parallelism has become a necessity for training modern large-scale deep language models.
 In this work, we identify a new and orthogonal dimension from